Mkingmin/Financial_Scoring_and_Suggestion/README.md

 <br> _Completed Double Diamond framework.
 Read details [here]()_
 # Executive plan
 ## Technology (machine learning algorithms that are employed)
-- **Applying two algorithms**: Decision tree (CART (Classification and Regression Tree) in particular) and Apriori algorithm
+- **Applying Decision tree algorithms**: CART (Classification and Regression Tree) in particular
-- **Objectives of each algorithm**: CART (Classification and Regression Tree) is used to evaluate financial capability of customers based in the specific criteria; while Apriori algorithm is used to automated suggest relevant financial products by creating "itemset" of products and financial score.
+- **Objectives of each algorithm**: CART (Classification and Regression Tree) is used to evaluate financial capability of customers based in the specific criteria
 ## CART (Classification and Regression Tree) algorithm
 ### Data preparation
 Dataset that has been employed in that model is the sample dataset about credit card which includes in Econometric Analysis book (check out for more about Econometric Analysis book [here](https://archive.org/details/econometricanaly0000gree_f5q0/mode/2up)).
 The reason I choose that dataset to train and test the CART model is its fit with the business logic.
 Because the dataset is sample dataset, so it's clean and makes no need for cleaning or handling missing values.